lana Buckley

 • Toxin Removal

-The excessive use of cosmetic products, exposure to environmental pollutants, and the demands of daily life contribute to the accumulation of toxins in our skin.
-This build-up can lead to breakouts and puffiness.
-Lymphatic drainage facial massage improves circulation and stimulates the body’s natural detoxification process, actively eliminating waste and toxins from the skin.
+The daily use of cosmetic products, exposure to pollutants, and everyday stress can lead to a build-up of toxins in your skin.
+This accumulation can cause puffiness and breakouts.
+Lymphatic drainage facial massage encourages circulation and supports your skin’s natural detox process, helping to eliminate waste and toxins more effectively.

 2